Football clubs in Spain – Region by region

 Galicia

 Tucked away in the northwest corner of Spain, Galicia is a coastal region with a complex history, Celtic heritage and a unique relationship with the sea.
-The Galician Community is home to several football clubs that are located right on the coast including beach-side Deportivo La Coruña, the only team from the region to have won a major trophy.
-It’s Celta Vigo that have featured in more top-flight seasons though and both sides compete for the right to be the pride of Galicia.
+The Galician Community is home to several football clubs that are located right on the coast, including beach-side Deportivo La Coruña, the only team from the region to have won a major trophy.
+They will again contest the Galician derby against Celta Vigo this season, following promotion to the top flight.

 The Galician clubs

-Primera Federacion: Racing Ferrol, Ourense, Lugo, Arenteiro, Pontevedra, Celta Vigo B
+Primera Federacion: Racing Ferrol, Lugo, Pontevedra, UD Ourense, Deportivo La Coruña B

 Galicia Football Guide